 Skip to main content

-Examples of cancelling a subscription and refunding the end customers automatically
+Examples of canceling a subscription and refunding the end customers automatically

 Zuora

-Examples of cancelling a subscription and refunding the end customers automatically
+Examples of canceling a subscription and refunding the end customers automatically

-The section includes examples of canceling a subscription with different refunds based on the same calculated credit memo and an example of canceling a subscription with a refund and write-off through the REST API.
+The section includes examples of canceling a subscription with different refunds but the same calculated credit memo.

 The following subscription will be used in the examples: